Anita-Rolf-lab/Nodewalk/README.md

 Nodewalk Analysis Pipeline (NAP) provides tools to map, analyse and identify interactors from the results generated from Nodewalk Experiment.

 Requirement:
 a.
-Python3
-Install the following libraries:
+Python3 and its packagaes and modules
+Packages: Bio.SeqIO, Levenshtein
+Module Bio.Seq
+Modules Time, gzip, itertools, sys, json, pysam, distance